 - Wednesday 30th September: 14:00-14:45

-All student groups within the Students' Union are run entirely by students.
+All clubs and societies within the Students' Union are run entirely by students.
 The student committee for Canoe Polo this year are:

 You May Also Like...